Robinhood event contracts | Robinhood

 To buy an event contract:

-1. Select Buy Candidate for the candidate who you believe is going to win the election
+1. Select Buy for the side that you believe is going to win the outcome

 2. Select the quantity of Yes contracts you wish to purchase